- Getting there and getting around

 - Please be patient.
 Turtles may arrive any time after dark.

-Remember: Do not bring any domestic animals into the park; they are not permitted in Mon Repos Conservation Park.
+Remember: Do not bring any domestic animals into the park; they are not permitted in Mon Repos Regional Park.

 Video of what you can see at Mon Repos

 Bright lights and marine turtles don't go together

 Nesting female sea turtles and hatchlings are disorientated by artificial light.
 Disorientation results in turtles wandering onto land, potentially leading to death or injury.